vrajendraBhavsar/MotionLayoutFABAnimation/README.md

 # Let us know!

 We'd be delighted to receive links to your projects showcasing our component in action!
-Simply drop us an email at sales@mindinventory.com.
+Drop us an email at sales@mindinventory.com.
 If you have any questions or suggestions concerning our work, we'd love to hear from you.
 Your feedback is important to us!